 As you contemplate your forthcoming renovation with excitement, the last thing on your mind is entering into litigation with your contractor.
-However, the reality is that homeowners must protect themselves and their assets through well written construction contracts, as the process of renovations is rife with risks and potential legal pitfalls.
-Knowing your legal rights and the laws of your state are critical to crafting and signing a legally binding agreement that will protect your interests.
+However, the reality is that homeowners must protect themselves and their assets through well a written renovation contract, as the process of renovations is rife with risks and potential legal pitfalls.
+Knowing your legal rights and the laws of your state are critical to crafting and signing a legally binding agreement that will protect your assets and interests.

 1. Scope of Work